by Tom Brosnahan

 trains (Yüksek Hızlı Tren, or YHT) currently run daily on these routes:

-classes of service, Normal and Business, as well as
+classes of service, Economy, Economy Plus, Business, and Business Plus, as well as

 a Cafeteria car.
 Fares are usually lower than the airlines, and comfort is higher on the train.

 On July 25, 2014, the Istanbul (Pendik)-Ankara high-speed line will be inaugurated and open for service on July 26, 2014.
 More...

 Trains make the journey on the 533-km (331-mile) Istanbul-Ankara

 two largest cities.
 Fares are about TL70 to 80 one-way/single for the trip between Istanbul and Ankara.

 and Ankara will originate not at historic Haydarpaşa